felipernb/algorithms.js/README.md

 ### Contributing

-This project uses [Google JavaScript Style Guide](https://google.github.io/styleguide/javascriptguide.xml) which can be a bit strict, but is really helpful to have more readable and less error-prone code
+This project uses [Google JavaScript Style Guide](https://google.github.io/styleguide/javascriptguide.xml) which can be a bit strict, but is really helpful in order to have more readable and less error-prone code